 Tips for saving money & the planet by creating less waste

 Energy efficiency: It’s all well and good reducing your energy use but if your appliances aren’t energy efficient, you’re going to be wasting a lot more energy than you should.
-For example, if your water heater is old then there are much more efficient models on the market so getting a new one will save you money in the long run.
+For example, if your water heater is old then you could find out more about some of the newer and efficient models on the market.
+Getting a new heater will save you money in the long run and can help save the planet too as you’re not wasting resources.
+However, make sure you do your research first.
 Look on Water Heater Reviews’ official site to find one that’s best for you.

 Get kids involved: Kids can save energy, too.
 Remind kids of all ages to turn off lights when they aren’t in use, as well as other electronics that get plugged into a wall outlet.